tatey/conformist/README.md

 end
 ```

-Only insert the transmitters with the name "Mount Cooth-tha" using ActiveRecord.
+Only insert the transmitters with the name "Mount Cooth-tha" using ActiveRecord or DataMapper.

 ``` ruby
 transmitters = schema.conform(csv).select do |transmitter|